omega0verride/PyQt-ColorPicker/README.md

 If you change the width, the pointer might be a bit off, this can be fixed by setting ```pointer_distance_correction```.

-Simple example that prints the HSL color code:
+Simple example that prints the HSV color code:
 ```python
 import sys